zcorpan/html-parser-book/manuscript/preface.md

 Thanks to Mike Smith for providing a raw log from a validator instance for the *Most common errors* section.

-Thanks to Marcos Caceres, Sam Sneddon, Taylor Hunt, Mike Smith, Anne van Kesteren, Marie Staver, Ian Hickson, Mathias Bynens, and Henri Sivonen for reviewing this book.
+Thanks to Marcos Caceres, Sam Sneddon, Taylor Hunt, Mike Smith, Anne van Kesteren, Marie Staver, Ian Hickson, Mathias Bynens, Henri Sivonen, and Philip Jägenstedt for reviewing this book.